WASdev/sample.rtcomm.mobile/README.md

 2. Install Ionic & Cordova:

-  1) $  sudo npm install -g cordova ionic bower
+   $  sudo npm install -g cordova ionic bower

+3. Clone and configure this sample application code

-  2) Clone this project
+  1) Clone this project

       git clone git@github.rtp.raleigh.ibm.com:swgraham-us/rtcommmobile.git

-  3) Go into the project directory
+  2) Go into the project directory

       cd rtcommmobile

-  4) Add platforms iOS / android / browser
+  3) Add platforms iOS / android / browser

       $  ionic platform add ios browser android

-  5) In order to install PhoneRTC on iOS, please follow these steps:
+  4) In order to install PhoneRTC on iOS, please follow these steps:

       1. Go platforms/ios and click on [ProjectName].xcodeproj to open it with XCode
       2. Go to your project settings